NethServer/docs/administrator-manual/en/accounts.rst

 A user can be added to one or more group from the :guilabel:`Users` page or from the :guilabel:`Groups` one.

-Sometimes you need to block user's access to services without deleting the account.
-This can be achieved using the :guilabel:`Lock` and :guilabel:`Unlock` actions.
+Sometimes you need to block user access to services without deleting the account.
+The safest approach is:

+- changing the user password with a random one
+- lock the user using the :guilabel:`Lock` action

-.. note:: When a user is deleted, all user data will be also deleted.
+.. note:: When a user is deleted, the home directory and its own personal mail box will be also deleted.

 .. index:: password